d-patravali/cse15l-lab-reports/lab2.md

 Terminal Commands for running StringServer with port number 5000:
 ![Image](StringServerTerminal.png)

-**First Request: "Hello"**
+### First Request: "Hello"
 ![Image](FirstString.png)

-**Methods called:**
+### Methods called:

-- `Integer.parseInt(args[0])` used to process the integer from the terminal to create a new server with the specified port number
+- `Integer.parseInt(args[0])`: used to process the integer from the terminal to create a new server with the specified port number

-      Server.start(port, new Handler()
-- used to start the server given the port number and the handler
+- `Server.start(port, new Handler()`: used to start the server given the port number and the handler

-      handleRequest(URI Url)
-- took the server's URI link to carry out certain operations depending on the contents of the URI
+- `handleRequest(URI Url)`: took the server's URI link to carry out certain operations depending on the contents of the URI

-      url.getPath()
-- used to get the "path" portion of the URL (the part after the "/" character)
+- `url.getPath()`: used to get the "path" portion of the URL (the part after the "/" character)

-      .equals("/add-message")
-- used to compare the URL path to the string "/add-message"
+- `.equals("/add-message")`: used to compare the URL path to the string "/add-message"

-      url.getQuery()
-- used to get the "query" portion of the URL (the part after the "?" character)
+- `url.getQuery()`: used to get the "query" portion of the URL (the part after the "?" character)

-      .split("=")
-- splits the query into two two values (one from either side of the "=" provided as the parameter).
+- `.split("=")`: splits the query into two two values (one from either side of the "=" provided as the parameter).
 This is so that we can isolate the String that we want to print to the webpage

 ### Relevant arguments: